 Great in a winter garden border with stunning bark detailing and gorgeous wine red fresh spring growth.

 Excellent when grown in patio pots as a multi-stem, but do continue to grow it in an Air-pot container within a heavy ornamental pot - see our guidance notes on growing in containers.
 Feed and water regularly throughout the summer months.
 Tip prune the spring growth during the 1st week in June to keep a compact bushy habit.
 More serious pruning can be done earlier in March (National Eucalyptus Day is March 18th).

 The Snow Gums are very well adapted to survive harsh winter conditions:- Flexible branches bend almost to vertical in heavy snow, to avoid snapping and to shed the load.
 If cut down by excessively harsh weather conditions they can not only grow back through their seed (but only in Australia, not in the UK), but trees can produce epicormic shoots from buds lying dormant beneath the bark and also from lignotubers.
-However, the Snow Gums do not respond well to regular coppicing.
+E. pauci. subsp debeuzevillei also has a lignotuber (a woody doughnut like structure where the trunk meets the root plate), which will generate new growth if the tree is coppiced.
+However, the Snow Gums do not respond well to regular, aggressive coppicing.

 Shoots 'n Leaves: Young shoots and emerging leaves on young plants are a striking transluscent copper crimson with a white bloom, which is very attractive when back lit by the sun

 Juvenile foliage - huge, almost oblong angular blue leaves of an incredibly thick leathery texture - very substantial and wind resistant